XuanHieu23/Adult-Cencus-Income/README.md

     ```

 ### 📊 Hypothesis
-[cite_start] We expect the **Random Forest** model to outperform the Decision Tree by averaging predictions from multiple trees (Bagging), providing better generalization on this demographic data.
+We expect the **Random Forest** model to outperform the Decision Tree by averaging predictions from multiple trees (Bagging), providing better generalization on this demographic data.